skx/dotfiles/.emacs.d/init.md

 (use-package column-enforce-mode
   :defer 2
   :config
     (add-hook 'prog-mode-hook 'column-enforce-mode)
-  (add-hook 'text-mode-hook 'column-enforce-mode))
+    (add-hook 'text-mode-hook 'column-enforce-mode)
+  :unless
+    (string-equal system-type "darwin"))
 ```

-The above section is enabled for all hosts, except the one system I have which has a hostname of `localhost.localdomain` - this is a system which is not configured for _real_ use..
+The above section is enabled for all hosts, except the one system I use which is a MacOS laptop, and has a `system-type` setting of "darwin".